mrabdsaif/reading-notes-201/read03.md

             orange,
             green;]

-Now how to accecc an array and change its values, See this example:
+Now how to access an array and change its values, See this example:

 **II Create the array**
 var colors = ['white',